Michael-Koers/Runelite-Plugin-NpcMaxHit/README.md

-# Example
+# Npc Max Hit
-An example greeter plugin
+Simple plugin that shows max hit of NPC's in your vacinity.